dsplayerX/project-sentitube-webapp/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
+The build script is customized to use "gh-pages" library.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\